What is Facilities Management Custodial Services doing in response to the COVID-19 pandemic?

 What cleaning products is FM Custodial using to protect against COVID-19?

-Custodians use CDC-recommended chemicals from the EPA's "List N" to disinfect surfaces on campus.
+Custodians use EPA-approved and CDC-recommended commercial grade chemicals to disinfect surfaces on campus.
 These products include:

 What is my responsibility toward keeping my individual work space clean and sanitized?